TLongstride/TAGSense/docs/en/User_Manual.md

 1. Go to the `config/zigbee2mqtt` directory.
 2. Create a folder named `external_converters` if it does not already exist.
-3. Copy the `TAGSense.js` file into the `external_converters` folder.
+3. Copy the `THZReader.js` file into the `external_converters` folder.
-4. (Optional) Copy the `TAGSense.png` file into the `device_icons` folder if you want to use a custom icon for the device.
+4. (Optional) Copy the `THZReader.png` file into the `device_icons` folder if you want to use a custom icon for the device.
 5. Restart Zigbee2MQTT.
-6. In the Settings tab, enter `device_icons/TAGSense.png` in the icon field to set the device’s custom icon.
+6. In the Settings tab, enter `device_icons/THZReader.png` in the icon field to set the device’s custom icon.

 Once integrated via Zigbee2MQTT, two entities are automatically created:

-- `binary_sensor.tagsense_presence`: detects the presence or absence of an RFID tag.
+- `binary_sensor.thzreader_presence`: detects the presence or absence of an RFID tag.
-- `sensor.tagsense_uid`: exposes the UID of the detected RFID tag.
+- `sensor.thzreader_uid`: exposes the UID of the detected RFID tag.

 Use these entities in your Home Assistant automations: